Want to get stronger without even trying? As a health editor, I'll never stop recommending these 6 weighted vests

 Are weighted vests worth it?

 - Improves your strength: A weighted vest works much like weights and resistance bands, offering extra pressure to move against during your workout, challenging the muscles and so improving your strength.
 This is the "beauty of using a weighted vest", says Laura Blease, a personal trainer with Ultimate Performance.
-"It can engage every major muscle group simultaneously, turning even the most simple bodyweight exercises into challenging, metabolism-boosting movements."
+"It can engage every major muscle group simultaneously, turning even the simplest bodyweight exercises into challenging, metabolism-boosting movements."

 - Boosts bone density: As much as a weighted vest can help boost your strength, it can help improve your bone density as well, which is key for those going through perimenopause, when bone density naturally starts to decline.